Evidence Evaluation: The Missing Layer in the Compliance Tech Stack

 Better Together: The 1-2 Punch

-The real power is in the pipeline:
+The real power is in the pipeline they form:

 - 1.Readiness: Identifies gaps and maps controls, producing a checklist of required artifacts.